Archive for February, 2012

 Although it is winter, there was still plenty to see out at Horizon Herbs – from the greenhouses and plant start room, to the incredible panoramic views and their backyard stream.
 By the end of the day, I was dreaming of spring and left the seed farm with ripe visions of my future garden.
 Whether you are already an avid gardener or looking to plant your first medicinal herb, be sure to browse the amazing seed selection we offer from Horizon Herbs.
 All of these medicinal seeds are certified organically grown with the exception of a few species, which were wild-gathered by Richo himself with great respect for the natural environment.
 You might also want to check out Richo’s wonderfully informative guide The Medicinal Herb Grower.

 Until next time…

 Posted by|24 February 2012

 Oh, spinach powder.
 How do we love thee?
 Let me count the ways…

 As the famous cartoon sailor Popeye taught us in childhood, spinach is truly a nutrition-packed power green.
-Extremely rich in chlorophyll and antioxidants, spinach is a rich source of vitamins A, C, E, K, B2, and B6, magnesium, manganese, folate, iron, calcium, potassium, folic acid, phosphorus, zinc, niacin, selenium, omega-3 fatty acids, and the list goes on and on!
+You can look to Spinach as a source of chlorophyll and antioxidants, vitamins A, C, E, K, B2, and B6, magnesium, manganese, folate, iron, calcium, potassium, folic acid, phosphorus, zinc, niacin, selenium, omega-3 fatty acids, and the list goes on and on!